Late-night dating in Singapore

 Cycling at night is a perfect way to work those legs under starry skies with your other half while letting the delightful cool breeze brush across your faces.
 What’s not to love when it’s less jam-packed with vehicles and people as you treat your lungs to fresh air?
 Moreover, you get to escape the scorching sun, avoid getting sunburnt altogether.

-Tip: Put on safety helmets and ensure your bikes are well-equipped with headlights rear blinking lights.
+Tip: Put on safety helmets and ensure your bikes are well-equipped with headlights and rear blinking lights.

-All you need is a picnic mat and your date.
+All you need is a picnic mat.
 To up the romantic factor, pack a basketful of wine, juicy strawberries and chocolates to take along with you!
 Keep the bugs away with insect repellents.
-Bet your date will be impressed with this romantic and thoughtful side of you!
+Bet your date will be impressed with this romantic and thoughtful side of you.

-These stargazing sessions take place every Friday night at the observatory located at the Omni-Theatre Building.
-They only open till 10pm but they still make a good date idea!
-Check their Facebook page for updates.
+Also check out the free stargazing sessions at the Singapore Science Centre.
+These stargazing sessions take place on selected Friday nights at the observatory located at the Omni-Theatre Building.
+They only open till 10PM but they still make a good date idea!
+For safe distancing, you’ll have to book a slot before visiting, until further notice.

 5. Visit Bay South Outdoor Gardens